acm-uiuc/til/_til/unix/all-the-environment-variables.md

+---
-# All The Environment Variables
+title: All The Environment Variables
+category: unix
+---

 If you want to see all the environment variables defined on your machine, you can list them all out with `printenv`.
 If you are like me, you probably